 Mining ceased at the Techatticup in 1945, making it not only one of the most profitable but the longest-lived mines in Nevada.
 (There is indeed still gold in them thar hills, but it would now cost more than it’s worth to extract it.)
 The mining camp stood empty for almost half a century until it was bought by the Werly family in 1994.
 Since then, Tony and Bobbie Werly, with the help of their sons and family, have been resurrecting the camp, restoring to their original places a number of buildings, including some from the Wall Street Mine, and giving tours of parts of the mine.
 Now many visitors who head off of US-95 are armed not with pickaxes but cameras, as the Techatticup has become a popular destination not only for tourists, but for commercial photographers and filmmakers (across from the main building which houses an eclectic collection of historical, well, stuff, is a fake crashed plane from the Kevin Costner film, 3000 Miles To Graceland.)

-Over the years, the Werlys have added not just buildings and artefacts, but a collection of old vehicles, from an old Model T water truck to RVs and even a caravan.
+Over the years, the Werlys have added not just buildings and artifacts, but a collection of old vehicles, from an old Model T water truck to RVs and even a caravan.
 In the buildings is a treasure trove of signs and items but if you’re wondering why the likes of American Pickers haven’t been here, it’s because they asked and the Werlys said no. This is, they say, history, not Disneyland.
 The Techatticup Mine is in safe hands.